 Also of interest on sn:4723 is the single digit "production" serial number "2" that's ink-stamped on the back of the chassis - below left.
 Note the FCC Part 15 compliance stamp.
 And, below to the far right, a close-up of the data plate.

 The photos below show a few other variations of the 51J-4 receiver with light-gray smooth-finish painted panel.
 Note that most have the standard Daka-Ware knobs installed.
 Receiver #2 has S-line knobs installed along with the standard Daka-Ware tuning and band change knobs.

 The Beckman Model 7700/3 shown in photo #1 is very different from the Beckman/Berkeley system receiver shown further below.
 Beckman #1 appears from the front to be almost a standard J-4 receiver.
 But, who knows what's behind the front panel?
 Both Beckman 7700s use slotted OH screws to mount the dial bezel and the "Berkeley" uses all slotted OHs on the panel.

 Note the engraved asset number above the CL meter on #3 receiver.
 Note the larger nomenclature on #2 and #3 receivers.
 I wonder when the 4:1 vernier tuning knobs were added to #1 and #3 receivers.

-Receiver #4 is an unusual Beckman 7700/3 that's under restoration.
-The receiver was found by Tom W3TA in nearly complete condition but seriously suffering from "outdoor over-exposure."
-This photo shows the very different greenish-gray wrinkle finish Beckman panel after its clean-up.
+Receiver #4 is an unusual Beckman/Berkeley 7700/3 that's been restored by Tom W3TA.
+The receiver was found in nearly complete condition but seriously suffering from "outdoor over-exposure."
+This Beckman 7700/3 has a very different light greenish-gray wrinkle finish.

 The Beckman Frequency Measuring System photo and photos #1, #2 and #3 are from Bear - WB2GCR Photo #4 is from Tom - W3TA